Road-in-valley

 Partners should check what unused annual allowance capacity they have in the previous three years and whether they can utilise it in the current year.

 One of the challenges for Partners is that profit shares for the tax year are not usually disclosed until several months after the year end and this creates a challenge in trying to estimate earnings when determining pension contributions.
+It is recommended that accountancy guidance is sought to fully understand how any changes to taxation may affect your personal situation.

 Conclusion

-Where income restricts tax-efficient pension contributions to just £4,000, you should consider whether these will enable you to build a fund which can provide you with the income you require in retirement.
+Where income restricts tax-efficient pension contributions to just £10,000, you should consider whether these will enable you to build a fund which can provide you with the income you require in retirement.

 Pension legislation and tax reliefs can be complex and careful consideration should be given prior to taking any action.

 Our financial planning team can help you work out your annual allowance, any unused carry forward capacity, and then advise on adjusting your contributions accordingly.
-They can also help you consider other tax efficient savings vehicle which can be used towards your retirement plan.
+They can also help you consider other tax efficient savings vehicles which can be used towards your retirement plan.

 Meet our Financial Planning team